Strangebrewer/strangeblog/server/Planning.md

 - Main Page:
   - Should look similar to my last portfolio page, except it will list articles in descending order, starting with my most recent.
     - Isn't actually a portfolio page and won't have my real name on it.
-  - Each article should have a title (required), a subtitle (optional), a main body, a creation date, a last-edited date, and tags
+  - Each article should have a title (required), a subtitle (optional), a category (defaults to "None"), a main body, a creation date, a last-edited date, and tags
-    - Consider adding a category - it will allow for sorting articles into subject areas (e.g. Climate Change or Advaita).
-It can default to "none" or something like that.
   - Logged in users should be able to privately tag posts for their own future reference
-  - There should be a search feature to search by title, author, or tag(s)
+  - There should be a search feature to search by title, date range, or tag(s)
-    - title and author search should work with partial searches and should be searchable together (i.e. this article by this author)
+    - title search should work with partial searches
+    - all searches should be searchable together (i.e. this title after this date)
     - search by multiple tags will only find articles with both tags

 # ToDo

 ## Next
-- If there are usertags and you delete the last one, the "My Tags:" label still shows.
 - flesh out the SinglePost.jsx page:
   - The point of this page is to make it so you can link directly to one post
     - consequently, the url will need to use the postId rather than the name
-  - functionality for adding tags
-  - button to edit (should just go to the "/editor" page)
+  - button to edit (should just go to the "/editor/:id" page)

 ## Main.jsx:
 - on the Main.jsx page:
-  - add functionality for changing the category

 ## Admin page:
+- functionality for:
+  - adding or removing sources
-  - functionality for adding or removing categories
+  - adding or removing categories
-  - functionality for editing user accounts (to add "friend" to the acl field)
+  - editing user accounts (to add "friend" to the acl field)
-  - functionality for editing the blog title and subtitle
+  - editing the blog title and subtitle

 ## Some kind of "Sources" page
   - a list of news and data sources I like (the one from my spread sheet)